Living History With Kids in Williamsburg

 This museum hasn’t had the total overhaul Yorktown has but it’s updated a lot to add more screens and interactive features (top) and uses the same narrative organization.
 This time a movie and the exhibits tell the story of how English, Native American and African cultures came together at Jamestown.
 One particular feature was a room full of artifacts with a big screen behind them.
 Each item would light up at the movie told about it.
 Others let you compare various aspects of the three cultures (above).

-Moving outside it very dusty but you can go everywhere and touch everything and kids love it.
+Moving outside, it’s very dusty but you can go everywhere and touch everything and kids love it.
 TT wanted to explore every rudimentary house in the colony and every hut in the Indian village.
 We marveled at how small the ships were that carried the colonists.
 The interpreters here are also very good.
 One struck up a conversation with us about how women were introduced to Jamestown and how they fared there (many did quite well).
 The interpreters here and at Yorktown where period clothes but don’t take on period personas as they do at Williamsburg.
 In some ways it works better because the conversation can be a little looser and wider ranging.
 And they can address things like common perceptions versus reality.

 It was the one place we could have used more time than the afternoon we allotted to it.